 Thomas Hildreth is an actor/producer and owner of Sternman Productions, with a 15-year track record of developing original material from screenwriters, novelists, and playwrights for film and TV.
 In 2020, Hildreth produced and starred in a short story-to-film adaptation, The Kinjiku, alongside Tony Denison (The Closer, Major Crimes) and Ron Canada (Cinderella Man), with award-winning executive producer Mark R. Harris (Crash, Gods and Monsters).

-In late 2019, Hildreth teamed up with award-winning director Eddie Alcazar (Perfect, exec produced by Steven Soderbergh), co-founding a new production company called Cure Films, producing films in the psycho-horror genre.
-Hildreth plays the villain opposite Bill Duke (Predator, X-Men) in the company’s first film Vandal (entering the market in 2021) and will be playing yet another villain opposite Stephen Dorff (True Detective) in their next feature on deck, Companion.
-Hildreth and Alcazar are also developing a feature surrounding the sensational Hollywood murder of the Black Dahlia.
+In late 2019, Hildreth teamed up with award-winning director Eddie Alcazar (Perfect, exec produced by Steven Soderbergh), co-founding a new company called Cure Films, producing films in the psycho-horror genre.
+Hildreth plays the villain opposite Bill Duke (Predator, X-Men) in the company’s first film Vandal, entering the market in 2021.
+Hildreth and Alcazar are also developing an erotic futuristic thriller feature titled Companion, as well as a feature surrounding the sensational Hollywood murder of the Black Dahlia.

 Previously, Hildreth produced and starred opposite Ted Levine (The Bridge, Silence Of The Lambs) in award-winning feature Child of Grace now on iTunes, Prime Video, and Google Play.
 He also produced and played the leading role in the critically acclaimed film Islander on SHOWTIME with Philip Baker Hall (Magnolia) and Amy Jo Johnson (Felicity, Flashpoint).